mvanevery/JSautomation_framework/manual/installation.md

                     PATH=$PATH:$ANDROID_HOME/platform-tools
                     PATH=$PATH:$ANDROID_HOME/tools
              5. To save the file, press Command+X, when asked to save press Y and hit Enter to confirm the file name
+             6. Before anything will take and be usuable in the terminal you must quit all instances of the terminal.
+Not just closing all terminal windows but quitting the terminal program is needed. **You must do that any time you update the .bash_profile**

 - Download and install FireFox from [here](https://www.mozilla.org/en-US/firefox/new/?scene=2)